Don't get hit by an exchange rate from hell

 - the size of the transaction

 - the currency involved

-- the exchange rate
+- the exchange rate offered on the day

 Use the right calculator